Irwin Rovner

-Irwin Rovner (born 1941) is an American archaeologist who initiated the study and use of phytoliths in archaeology.
-He is retired from the faculty of North Carolina State University.
-Rovner is CEO of Binary Analytical Consultants, which provides expert vision and computer-assisted morphometric analysis of micro- and macro- remains and artifacts in support of archaeological investigations.
+Irwin Rovner (May 30, 1941 – September 27, 2025) was an American archaeologist who initiated the study and use of phytoliths in archaeology.
+He retired from the faculty of North Carolina State University.
+Rovner was also CEO of Binary Analytical Consultants, which provides expert vision and computer-assisted morphometric analysis of micro- and macro- remains and artifacts in support of archaeological investigations.
+Rovner died on September 27, 2025, at the age of 84.